MarvellinusVincent/Calculator/README.md

 # Calculator

-A calculator Andoird app that mimic that of the Iphone calculator in vertical mode, allowing for basic arithmetic calculations
+A calculator Android app that mimic that of the Iphone calculator in vertical mode, allowing for basic arithmetic calculations

 ## Functionality

 The following **required** functionality is completed: